Duty of Candour

 Information about our policies and procedures

-When something has happened that triggers the duty of candour, staff have a duty to report this to Lauren Millar Nursery manager or Kelly Marie Brown Nursery depute who have responsibility for ensuring that the duty of candour procedure is followed.
+When something has happened that triggers the duty of candour, staff have a duty to report this to Catriona Johnston or Julie Purdon Nursery Managers who have responsibility for ensuring that the duty of candour procedure is followed.

-Management record any incidents and will report to the care inspectorate.
+Management record any incidents and report relevant incidents to the care inspectorate.

 Anyone involved in the incident will be involved to review what has happened and any changes that need to be implemented.

 All new staff learn about Duty of Candour at their induction.
-We know that serious mistakes can be distressing for staff as well as the people who use care and their families’ management are always available if support is needed.
+We know that serious mistakes can be distressing for staff as well as the people who use the service.
+We endeavour to be open and honest about incidents and take all necessary steps to support our staff and families during any necessary processes.